gaotisan/sea-of-amoebas/README.md

 # Sea of Amoebas (SofA)
-A declarative, event-driven framework for modular and scalable workflow execution in JavaScript, designed to make web development smarter and easier.
+A declarative, event-driven framework for modular and scalable workflow execution in JavaScript, empowering you to manage and orchestrate complex processes within your web application.

-Imagine building and orchestrating complex workflows in your web application effortlessly, combining standard functions with the power of AI.
-With **SofA**, you can seamlessly integrate asynchronous processes, conditionally trigger events, and handle intricate data flows—all while enjoying the simplicity and modularity of its declarative design.
+Imagine effortlessly building and coordinating intricate workflows in your web application, chaining functions and creating dynamic process flows.
+With **SofA**, you can seamlessly integrate asynchronous processes, conditionally trigger events, and handle complex data interactions—enabling scenarios like specialized AI assistants collaborating and queuing tasks, where one assistant's output becomes another's input.

-**SofA** transforms your codebase into a dynamic, event-driven environment, empowering your application to handle everything from mundane tasks to advanced AI-powered operations.
+**SofA** transforms your codebase into a dynamic, event-driven environment, allowing your application to handle everything from routine tasks to sophisticated AI-driven operations.
 The best part?
-It’s so intuitive and efficient, it’s like coding from the comfort of your couch.
+It's so intuitive and efficient, it's like coding from the comfort of your couch.

 Sit back, relax, and let **SofA** handle the flow.

 ## Overview
 **SofA** enables developers to construct, manage, and execute complex workflows using a network of interconnected Amoeba Nodes.
 These nodes represent logical functions that process inputs triggered by events.
+By allowing you to queue functions into flow
 The framework's declarative nature supports JSON and YAML syntax, ensuring clarity and flexibility in defining workflows.
 Its scalability and modularity make it ideal for both small and large-scale systems.

 ## Core Features
 1. **Event-Driven Execution:**
-    - Nodes f(x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>n</sub>) execute only after receiving all required inputs as events.
+    - Nodes *f(x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>n</sub>)* execute only after receiving all required inputs as events.
     - Events can carry data from simple primitives to complex objects.
 2. **Multiple Outputs:**
     - Nodes can emit multiple output events (e1, e2, ..., em), enabling branching and parallel workflows.